Julio and Marisol: Production history

 Interior of a subway car, typical of New York City Subway rolling stock while the Julio and Marisol campaign was running.
 The row of posters above the windows (partially obscured by grab rails) is where the ads would have run.

 The campaign ran in the New York City Subway – and also on Metropolitan Transportation Authority (MTA) buses – from 1989 to 2001.
-Initially funded by a $60,000 grant from the Centers for Disease Control and Prevention (CDC), it has since appeared in both print and radio versions and been printed on T-shirts.
+Initially funded by a $60,000 grant from the CDC, it has since appeared in both print and radio versions and been printed on T-shirts.
 Episodes 1–9 were republished (in two editions with different cover art) as a bound comic book with the original graphical content rearranged to fit the book format.

 The campaign was best known for the print ads that ran in as many as 6,000 subway cars.
 Ads ran above the car windows and doors, in a horizontal 11 x 44 in format known as an "interior car card".
 There were two cards per car (one in each language) with a three month run.
 Each card contained a single episode consisting of about six frames of the story plus one which contained an information block with a phone number to call for more information.

 Work began in spring of 1989 with Stephanie Siefken, a native of Colombia and the Health Department's cross-cultural affairs director, assigned to the project.
 With the help of focus groups, the Health Department determined that a photo-novella would be the best format for the target audience.
 This hybrid of a comic strip and a telenovela had been shown to be effective in health education.

 The first episode was contracted to Conill, a Latino marketing agency.
 Subsequent episodes were managed internally by the Health Department using freelance artists.
 Publication spanned the mayoralties of David Dinkins and Rudy Giuliani, with Margaret Hamburg serving as Commissioner of Health under both administrations and assistant health commissioner Ann Sternberg managing the series.
 Jeffrey Escoffier worked on the project as the Health Department's deputy director of the Office of Gay and Lesbian Health.

 In 1994, shortly after the release of episodes 6 and 7, Health Department spokesperson Steve Matthews said that the series was originally intended to run only in Spanish but that English versions were provided in response to popular demand.
 He also noted that the department gauged the popularity of the series based on feedback from the advertising agency about the large number that were stolen.
 According to Matthews, there was a three– or four–month lead time from when an idea for an episode was adopted to when the ads could be placed and the series would continue for as long as they saw interest.